A Riemann-Stein Kernel Method: Results

-The requirement that elements of $X$ are distinct, together with the fact that $k_{P,\sigma}$ is positive definite, ensure that $\mathbf{K}_{P,\sigma}^{-1}$ is well-defined.
-Note that the computation of $I_X(f)$ is associated with a $O(n^3)$ cost.
-As mentioned in Sec. \ref{sec: intro}, an increased cost (relative to MCMC) is typical for methods with accelerated convergence and can be justified when the convergence rate is sufficiently fast.
+where $[\mathbf{K}_{P,\sigma}]_{ij} := k_{P,\sigma}(\bm{x}_i,\bm{x}_j)$ and $[\mathbf{f}]_i := f(\bm{x}_i)$.
+The requirement that elements of $X$ are distinct, together with the fact that $k_{P,\sigma}$ is equivalent to a known positive definite kernel (see \Cref{thm: equivalent kernels}), ensure that $\mathbf{K}_{P,\sigma}$ is non-singular.
+The computation of \eqref{eq: the estimator} is associated with a $O(n^3)$ cost, which can be contrasted with the $O(n)$ cost of generating a point set $X$ using MCMC.
+An increased cost (e.g. relative to MCMC) is typical for methods with accelerated convergence and can be justified when the convergence rate is sufficiently fast relative to the computational cost.